lighthouse-no/sap-ms-teams-integration-poc/docs/basic_bot_setup.md

 }
 ```

+If you have applied this *"fix"*, you need to back it out.
-To correct this, the line in `package.json` that declares the dependency to `yoteams-deplpy` should be changed back to
+To do this, edit the line in `package.json` that declares the dependency to `yoteams-deplpy` and change it back to

 ```json
     "yoteams-deploy": "1.4"
 ```

 Then rerun `npm i`

+Correcting the schema version number seems to be all that is needed to get the app ZIP file generated in the `./package` directory.

 ## Deployment Errors